 However, the Revolt can also operate on disposable batteries (without an adapter) and comes with 3 AAA Alkaline Energizer Batteries in addition to its 3 AAA USB Rechargeable Batteries.
 If you opt to use the Alkaline Batteries, the battery life is reduced but the brightness increases.

 Just like all the Black Diamond models, the ReVolt has a sleek design and comes in 4 colors.
-It’s mid-pack weight, of 96g, means that it is easily supported by its adjustable, single strap headband.
+It’s mid-pack weight (96g) means that it is easily supported by its adjustable, single strap headband.

-Even though the batteries are stored in the front of the headlamp its light weight means that there is minimal movement or ‘bobbing around’ of the front unit.
+Even though the batteries are stored in the front of the headlamp, its lightweight design means that there is minimal movement or ‘bobbing around’ of the front unit.